IBM/Scalable-WordPress-deployment-on-Kubernetes/README.md

      > **Note:** It can take up to 5 minutes for the pods to be fully functioning.

-10. (Optional) If you have more resources in your cluster and you want to scale up and make your WordPress site more stable, you can run the following commands to check your current deployments.
+10. (Optional) If you have more resources in your cluster, and you want to scale up your WordPress website, you can run the following commands to check your current deployments.
     ```bash
     $ kubectl get deployments
     NAME              DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE